-Damnatio memoriae was a sanction of the Roman Senate by which all references to a person were removed; it was formally applied to Emperor Domitian, but also references to Emperors Nero, Commodus and Geta were removed or erased.
-This in practical terms occurred also to all the coats of arms of Pope Paul IV which were destroyed by the Romans after the Pope's death; only Fonte Marcella in Assisi retains a coat of arms of this pope.
+Abolitio nominis was a sanction of the Roman Senate by which all references to a person were removed; it was formally applied to Emperor Domitian, but also references to Emperors Nero, Commodus and Geta were removed or erased.
+This in practical terms occurred also to all the coats of arms of Pope Paul IV which were destroyed by the Romans after the Pope's death; only Fonte Marcella in Assisi retains a coat of arms of this Pope.

 Cardinal Giovan Angelo de' Medici was not a member of the famous Florentine family, but he was allowed by Cosimo, Duke of Florence, to utilize the family coat of arms after he was elected pope (Pius IV) in 1559.
-In many inscriptions accompanying coats of arms Pope Pius IV added to his name Mediolanensis (from Milan) to indicate he did not belong to the Florentine family; he greatly strengthened the fortifications of Rome and he placed his coats of arms on three gates: Porta del Popolo (by Nanni di Baccio Bigio, perhaps with advice from Michelangelo), Porta Pia (personally designed by Michelangelo; see the etching by Filippo Juvarra) and Porta Angelica.
+The Pope often added Mediolanensis (from Milan) to his name to indicate he did not belong to the Florentine family; he greatly strengthened the fortifications of Rome and he placed his coats of arms on four gates: Porta del Popolo (by Nanni di Baccio Bigio, perhaps with advice from Michelangelo), Porta Pia (personally designed by Michelangelo; see the etching by Filippo Juvarra), Porta Pertusa and Porta Angelica.

 Mannerism characterized also the ceiling of S. Giovanni in Laterano where a coat of arms of Pope Pius V was placed at the centre of a very elaborate decorative scheme, which is particularly remarkable for the use of so many different colours (you may wish to see a page on the ceilings of Rome).

 Heraldic symbol in the 1723 monument to Pope Gregory XIII in S. Pietro by Camillo Rusconi